allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 ## Event-driven communication between the store and UI parts

-Now we can focus on developing the UI parts of our component.
+Now we could focus on developing the UI parts of our component.
 Luckily, business requirements provide enough hints where to place each piece of functionality.
 Let’s take a look at how we shaped the search input and the suggestion list, and how these UI parts cooperate with each other and the store.